CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder

 \subsubsection{\textbf{Semantic Highlight and Dependency.}}

 \sys{} offers two types of syntax highlighting for prompt blocks: semantic highlighting to differentiate between code and NL in mixed-mode editing.
-Secondly, highlighting NL phrases to help understand dependencies across prompt blocks at different levels.
+Secondly, highlight NL phrases to help understand dependencies across prompt blocks at different levels.
 This is beneficial when the programmer refers to the same variable in the code with different terms (e.g., df, data, table that all refer to the same dataframe).
 The programmer can select phrases within the prompt, and \sys{} will display semantically related phrases throughout the tree, with different entity types shown in distinct colours, and opacity determined by the relevance score (Fig.\ref{fig:dependency}).
-The relevant code segment is also highlighted in the code editor for the programmer to easily identify the phrases from the prompt to the corresponding generated code.
+The relevant code segment is highlighted in the code editor for easy identification by the programmer via corresponding phrases from the prompt.